 The brainstem is located directly above the spinal cord.
-It helps controls involuntary functions like heartbeat, breathing, and blood pressure.
-Nerves that are used for eye movement, hearing, talking, chewing, and swallowing are also controlled by the brainstem.
+It helps control involuntary functions like heartbeat, breathing, and blood pressure.
 Normal brainstem function is vital to survival.
+Nerves that are used for eye movement, hearing, talking, chewing, swallowing, and muscle movement are also controlled by the brainstem.

 Copyright © Nucleus Medical Media, Inc.